zpalmtree/violetminer/README.md

 ## Notes

 * Supports AVX-512, AVX-2, SSE4.1, SSSE3, SSE2 and NEON optimizations.
-* Pools are tried top to bottom, the lower a pool, the lower it's priority.
+* You can set a priority to a pool to determine which ones are tried first.
+A smaller priority number means we will connect to it first.
+0 = highest priority.
 If we are not connected to the highest priority pool, we will continuously retry connecting to higher priority pools.

 * Dev fee is 1%.
 * Supports [xmrig-proxy](https://github.com/xmrig/xmrig-proxy) - Make sure to enable `"niceHash": true` in your pool config.